jonathangjertsen/jwin/README.md

 * Each element has one line of text and may be marked as active or inactive
 * No support for anything else (nested lists etc)

+### Reminders

+Reminder functionality

+* A single list of reminders
+* TODO: notifications

 ### Debug

 Just stuff for debugging on the device.